-A Dispatcher in a Media to Disciple Making Movements (M2DMM) initiative connects seekers from the online conversation with a Digital Responder to a face-to-face relationship with a Multiplier.
+A Dispatcher in a Media to Disciple Making Movements (M2DMM) initiative connects seekers from the online conversation with a Digital Filterer to a face-to-face relationship with a Multiplier.

 In a Disciple.Tools system, a Dispatcher is the default role who will be initially assigned to all new media contacts who need to be dispatched to the coalition of Multipliers.
 They also maintain the integrity of the system keeping it organized and information flowing between all roles.

 What are the Dispatcher’s responsibilities?

 Dispatch and Assign New Contacts

 A Dispatcher will look at characteristics of the contact such as gender, language, and geographical location and match this person with the most appropriate Multiplier.